 New York City Employment Law Firm

 With over 30-years of experience focused exclusively on employment law, Lipsky Lowe LLP, a premier NYC employment law firm, is the strength you need in your corner – no matter the employment issue.
-Our employment lawyers have extensive experience litigating all areas of employment law, negotiating settlements, drafting employment contracts, navigating employer-employee disputes, advising on a full range of employment matters, establishing effective and compliant policies, conducting prompt and effective investigations, and defending actions, as well as protecting employees from discrimination, unfair wage and hour practices, and wrongful termination.
+Our employment lawyers have extensive experience litigating all areas of employment law, negotiating settlements, drafting employment contracts, conducting prompt and effective investigations, and defending actions, as well as protecting employees from discrimination, unfair wage and hour practices, and wrongful termination.

 Under federal law, employers are prohibited from discriminating against employees or potential employees based on: age, race or color, religion, disability, national origin, gender and other characteristics.
 New York state and city laws, as well as New Jersey laws, add other protected classes to this list, including being a caregiver and unemployment status.

 Employees in New York and New Jersey are entitled to a workplace free of sexual harassment because of their gender, sexual orientation, gender identity and transgender status.
 Harassment includes, among other things, unwelcome taunts, propositions, dirty jokes and unwanted touching.

 Most employees are entitled to overtime premium pay for hour worked in excess of 40 in a week.
 Our office will help you determine whether your position requires overtime pay or not under the Federal Fair Labor Standards Act and state wage and hour laws, and how much you are owed.

 Federal, New York State and New York City laws protect your right to complain or “blow the whistle” about discrimination, harassment or unlawful wage policies without experiencing retaliation.
 New Jersey also provides additional protections for, among other things, complaining about potential violations of law and matters of public safety.
 It is illegal for your employer to punish, treat you different or fire you for lodging complaints.